 Sec.
-34-207. - Transfer of interest and Iinspections for violations.
+34-207. - Transfer of interest inspections and responsibility for violations.

 Adherence to this article does not relieve any person, legal entity, or agent from any other obligations regarding the abandoned real property as set forth in any applicable codes, which may apply to the property.
-Upon sale or transfer of the mortgage or title to the property, the new holder or owner shall be responsible for all unpaid fees, fines, and costs and attorney's fees and all violations of the applicable codes.
+Upon sale or transfer of the mortgage or title to the property, the new holder or owner shall be responsible for all unpaid fees, fines, and costs and attorney's fees and all violations of the applicable codes and the owner shall be responsible for meeting with the city's code enforcement division within 45 days for a final courtesy inspection report.